MandyAlford/rotten-tomatillos/README.md

 - Keep state based components to a minimum and leverage more functional components.
 - Use a modular architecture for your application file structure.
 - Think deeply about React Lifecycle Methods.
-- Become familiar with promises, nested fetch requests, and handling the UI based on acceptance of data.
-- Become familiar with routing and how to handle dynamic routes.
 - Use propTypes for every component receiving props.
-- Write tests for React components and some asynchronous functionality.
+- Write tests for React components and asynchronous functionality.
 - Utilize Redux for providing props from a unified prop store
+- Write tests for Redux actions and reducers.

 ---